Tuplet: Triplet

 The most common tuplet is the triplet (German Triole, French triolet, Italian terzina or tripletta, Spanish tresillo).
 Whereas normally two quarter notes (crotchets) are the same duration as a half note (minim), three triplet quarter notes have that same duration, so the duration of a triplet quarter note is the duration of a standard quarter note.

 Similarly, three triplet eighth notes (quavers) are equal in duration to one quarter note.
 If several note values appear under the triplet bracket, they are all affected the same way, reduced to their original duration.

 The triplet indication may also apply to notes of different values, for example a quarter note followed by one eighth note, in which case the quarter note may be regarded as two triplet eighths tied together.

 In some older scores, rhythms like this would be notated as a dotted eighth note and a sixteenth note as a kind of shorthand presumably so that the beaming more clearly shows the beats.

 Tuplet notation

 Notation

-For example three triplet quarter notes are expressed by quarter notes accompanied by typically either a bracket or with a number above or below the beam if the notes are beamed together.
-Less commonly the tuplet is notated with a ratio (instead of just a number) — with the first number in the ratio indicating the number of notes in the tuplet and the second number indicating the number of normal notes they have the same duration as — or with a ratio and a note value.
+Three triplet quarter notes for example are expressed by quarter notes accompanied by typically either a bracket or with a number above or below the beam if the notes are beamed together.
+Much less commonly the tuplet is notated with a ratio (instead of just a number) — with the first number in the ratio indicating the number of notes in the tuplet and the second number indicating the number of normal notes they have the same duration as — or with a ratio and a note value.
+In the following examples, all 4 notations are valid.
+Either of the first two is almost always used.

 However when tuplets are repeated regularly it is common to omit tuplet indicator completely.
 For example repeated triplet eighths are written just like beamed three eighths.
 In the example below all beamed chunks are understood to be triplets; otherwise it would contradict the time signature.